 A while back I wrote an article talking about hip pain prevalence in my patients.

-In this article I want to talk a bit more about causes of hip pain and what biomechanical factors may be at play.
+In this article, I want to talk a bit more about the causes of hip pain and what biomechanical factors may be at play.

 Trochanteric bursitis was probably the most common term in the past, although this caused a lot of issues with treatment strategies.
 That’s because it’s not really an issue with the bursa, or even an inflammatory problem per se (previously people even went as far as having their bursa removed in surgery!).
 These days, with advances in research, we now recognise the true culprit with most of these cases – the tendon structure in a group of small specialist hip muscles over the side of your hip.

 Lateral hip pain is mostly due to a progressive breakdown in the structure of the tendons of the gluteus medius and/or the gluteus minimus muscle.
 This is usually driven by local compression, produced by overlapping structures like the “ITB” and the biomechanics of how we use our leg.
 If you are a runner or have ever been to a massage therapist chances are you have heard of your ITB or Illio-tibial band.
 In chronic hip pain like this, it produces local compression over these muscle tendons.

 Think of your tendons like a rope.
 Tendons are great at dispersing tensile forces – like the force when you pull on either end of a length of rope.
 However, they are poorly equipped to handle the compressive load – if you were to step on the same bit of rope and squash it against the floor.

 This kind of compressive force over time causes an adaptive change in the tendon substance- where some of your proteoglycans (special stuff that holds fluids in your body) enlarge and thicken to the stage where they disrupt the collagen (the stuff that actually gives tensile strength to the tendon) and hey presto!
 You have a weak tendon ready for more damage next time you go power walking up hills or sit for a long time with your legs crossed.